comprodls/libs-engine-mcqsr/Readme.md

 These methods must be defined, as they will invoked by the platform.

 ### init()
 First function (main) called by the platform.
 The responsiblity of the engine to fully initialize and render itself (including bind necessary DOM) - such  that its fully ready to accept inputs (answers) from the student, and provide feedback (as necessary).
-The engine must explicitly **notify** the platform that initialization is complete, via the callback
+It makes the adaptor and questionJsonContent available to the engine which are passed as parameters.
+The DOM event handlers are setup inside init() which handle user interactions.
+The engine must explicitly **notify** the platform that initialization is complete, via the callback.

 **Parameters**
-TODO
+* **elRoot**: DOM Element reference where the engine should paint itself.
+* **params**: Startup params like engineName, enginePath, layoutType etc. passed by platform.
+* **adaptor**: An adaptor interface for communication with platform (closeActivity, savePartialResults, getLastResults, etc.).
+* **htmlLayout**: Html layout template of the engine.
+* **jsonContent**: Question json content.
+* **callback**: Function to inform platform that init is complete.

 ### getConfig()
 This function is called by the platform, when it needs information on engine's display characteristic or other configuration settings.

-**Parameters**
-TODO

 ### getStatus()
 This function is called by the platform, when it needs to know engine's current state: